How to recognise asbestos

 The use of asbestos in construction has been banned in the UK since 1999 and shouldn't have been used in any houses built after this time.
 Although, as it was so widely used prior to this, it still exists within the fabric of many structures today - from residential homes to public buildings.

 You may be reading this article because you’ve found what might be asbestos in your home or a house survey has identified the substance.
-Whether you want to learn more about this material or identify it in your home, keep reading our guide.
+If so, below are some key things to bear in mind when trying to identify asbestos.

 How many common types of asbestos are there?